Thad Christopher

 Thadist B. Christopher (December 24, 1912 – January 28, 1973) was an American Negro league outfielder in the 1930s and 1940s.

+Career

 A native of Tampa, Florida, Christopher made his Negro leagues debut in 1935 with the New York Black Yankees.
 He went on to play through 1945, including a stint with the Homestead Grays during their 1943 Negro World Series championship season.

+Christopher played mostly left field and right field, but he also occasionally played first base or catcher.
+He wasn't known as a particularly skilled fielder or baserunner, but was considered to be a very good hitter capable of a lot of power.
 In 1944, Christopher slugged a ball completely out of the Polo Grounds.

+Christopher was known for being hot-tempered at times.
+When he played with the Newark Eagles, he got into an altercation with another train passenger and ended up pulling his knife out.
+His teammate, Ray Dandridge, tried to get in between the two, and Christopher ended up cutting up Dandridge's new suit.

+Death

 He died in Los Angeles, California in 1973 at age 60.